Lebogang Ramalepe

 Lebogang Ester Ramalepe (also Lebohang; born 3 December 1991) is a South African professional soccer player who plays as a defender for SAFA Women's League club Mamelodi Sundowns and the South Africa women's national team.

-She captained Ma-Indies Ladies to a second place finish at the 2019 Sasol League National Championship and was voted player of the tournament.
+She captained Ma-Indies Ladies to a second-place finish at the 2019 Sasol League National Championship and was voted player of the tournament.

 Ramalepe was voted the 2024 SAFA Women's League Player's Player of the Season.

 Club career

-Ma-Indies Ladies

-She captained Ma-Indies Ladies to a second place finish at the 2019 Sasol League National Championship and was voted player of the tournament.
+She captained Ma-Indies Ladies to a second-place finish at the 2019 Sasol League National Championship and was voted player of the tournament.

 Mamelodi Sundowns Ladies

 In 2023, she joined SAFA Women's League side Mamelodi Sundowns Ladies.

 She won the 2023 CAF Women's Champions League, 2023 COSAFA Women's League and the 2023 Hollywoodbets Super league title with Sundowns.

 She was named in the Team of the Tournament for the 2023 CAF Women's Champions League.
 Later in the year, she was nominated for the CAF Inter-Club Player of the Year (Women) award.

 She was voted the 2024 SAFA Women's League Player's Player of the Season.